sahirabibi/react-reads/README.md

 <img width="1360" alt="Screen Shot 2021-09-22 at 10 18 43 PM" src="https://media.git.generalassemb.ly/user/38087/files/c81d2980-1bf3-11ec-8be8-82a9fd18b908">
 <img width="1391" alt="Screen Shot 2021-09-22 at 10 19 02 PM" src="https://media.git.generalassemb.ly/user/38087/files/c9e6ed00-1bf3-11ec-85de-5c2295ce0a2b">
 <img width="1391" alt="Screen Shot 2021-09-22 at 10 22 24 PM" src="https://media.git.generalassemb.ly/user/38087/files/cf443780-1bf3-11ec-9f72-21d82f565266">

+## Contribution Guidelines
+Please provide feedback as I'd love to improve!
+- Report a bug
+- Submit a fix
+- Propose new features

+### All Change Happens with Github Pull Requests
+1. Fork the repo and create a new branch.
+2. Any additional API's should be added to the documentation.
+3. Make sure your code is tested.
+5. Run num run lint for style unification!
+4. Issue the pull request.

+### Report bugs via Issue
+1. Provide a description of the bug.
+2. How it was produced and steps to reproduce.
+(Be thorough!)
+3. Expected behavior and what actually happened.
+4. Notes: Any errors you received that you think may be useful.